 Now, just copy and share the link to whoever you want!

 So do you want all of the super & crazy in-depth trainings and tutorials on creating these workbook step-by-step?
-In Workbook Workshop (launching the 3.0 version very soon!), my complete course on creating workbooks in InDesign, I go into how to…
+In Workbook Workshop, my complete course on creating workbooks in InDesign, I go into how to…

 - Outline your workbook content and create engaging questions